Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 Sardinian

-Now, if you head up to the northwest part of the island, to the city of Alghero, you might be in for a surprise.
+Sardinian is the most conservative of all the Latin-derived languages.
+And if you head up to the northwest part of the island, to the city of Alghero, you might be in for a surprise.
 You might hear an archaic variation of Catalan, the language spoken in Barcelona and other parts of Spain.
-And you might be wondering, “What is going on here?
-Did I take a wrong turn and end up in Catalonia?”
-But fear not my friends, it’s all because of Spanish immigration that occurred way back in the late 1300s.
+You might be wondering, “What is going on here?
+Did I take a wrong turn and end up in Catalonia?“ But it’s all because of Spanish immigration that occurred in the late 1300s.
 Talk about leaving a mark on a place!

 Apulian